tgrall/tgrall.github.io/blog/2011-04-11-how-to-protect-your-rest-service-and-gadget-in-exo-platform.md

 To summarize:

-* Line 24 : the <span style="font-family: Courier New,Courier,mono">SecurityContext</span> is injected to the method
+* Line 24 : the `SecurityContext` is injected to the method
-* Line 26 : Initialization of a simple <span style="font-family: Courier New,Courier,mono">ResponseWrapper</span> defined on line 51, that contains a status and data.
-That will be serialized in JSON by the eXo REST engine.* Line 28 : the method check if a user is connected and member of <span style="font-family: Courier New,Courier,mono">/platform/administrator</span>.
+* Line 26 : Initialization of a simple `ResponseWrapper` defined on line 51, that contains a status and data.
+That will be serialized in JSON by the eXo REST engine.* Line 28 : the method check if a user is connected and member of `/platform/administratorc.
 If not it send response with the status NO-ALLOWED.
 * Line 31/32 : The response object is sent.
 This response contains an OK status and the data (system properties list)
 * Line 42 : Using the eXo Identity Service, the method check if the connected user is member of a specific group.